nwiltsie/ResearchAutomation/day2.md

 ## Day Two

 - Overview of YAML and JSON syntax
-- Practical exercise in GitHub Actions
+- Practical exercise in GitHub Actions to publish a personal website

 ---